Marcus Webb

-Marcus Lataives Webb (born May 9, 1970) is an American retired professional basketball player who played briefly in the National Basketball Association (NBA).
+Marcus Lataives Webb (born May 9, 1970) is an American former professional basketball player who played briefly in the National Basketball Association (NBA).

 High school

 Born and raised in Montgomery, Alabama, Webb played at basketball at Sidney Lanier High School.

 College career

 Webb played college basketball at the University of Alabama, with the Alabama Crimson Tide.

 Professional career

 Webb was selected with the 28th overall selection, of the 1992 Continental Basketball Association (CBA) Draft.
 He played in nine games with the NBA's Boston Celtics, during the 1992–93 season, averaging 4.3 points and 1.1 rebounds per game.

 He last played professionally in Argentina in 2005.